Law Office of William B. Wynne

 A skilled and experienced attorney will understand the legal system, the laws, and how to defend your rights.
 While much of an attorney’s job involves representing clients in court proceedings, an experienced attorney may additionally interview witnesses, evaluate evidence, research discrepancies in the state’s case, and take other measures to prove your innocence and improve your chances of getting a favorable outcome.

-This is a difficult question to answer because fees are usually based on the nature of the charge, the complexity of the case, and the skill level and experience of the attorney.
-Additionally, how much experience the attorney has may determine how much time is spent on the case.
+Legal fees charged by attorneys can vary depending on the severity and complexity of the charges involved, the amount of time involved to effectively investigate the facts and to explore all legal defenses that may be viable, the amount of skill experience and expertise the attorney has in the subject matter, and the anticipated amount of time necessary to prepare the case for trial—if necessary.
 The Law Office of William B. Wynne charges a flat rate fee agreed upon in advance.
 Depending on the nature of the charge, there may be an additional trial fee.
 Additional costs and fees include things such as court fees, the cost of filing documents, obtaining copies from other agencies, mailing fees, travel expenses, etc. Please feel free to contact the office for a free consultation.